jonslack22/Portfolio1-HuddsHikes/READMEHudds.md

 - I considered the use of drop-down menus to present information about upcoming walks, much in the same way as the [Huddersfield Ramblers](https://www.ramblers.org.uk/go-walking/group-finder/areas/west-riding/groups/huddersfield/our-events--activities.aspx) group does.
 JavaScript was used in the creation of these menus, and was beyond the scope of limitations for this project.

 - A feature that goes beyond the scope of this project would be a members-only website section, where the group's founders could be contacted more directly.
 This could contain a forum as well, allowing group members to discuss upcoming walks and ask each other questions.

+- A news page that informs readers of developments in countryside accessibility, whether it be the group purchasing mobile carrier devices (an alternative to wheelchairs) or local pathways becoming more accessible, e.g. through maintenance funds.

 ## Technologies and Sites Used